This post may contain affiliate links. Find more info in my disclaimer.

 Many homes in Njeguši village have small stalls where you can sample and buy traditional specialties.
 Kod Pera na Bukoviću restaurant sells their own smoked prosciutto in vacuum packs that can be taken into some countries (depending on local import laws).

 The best way to get to Lovćen National Park is by hiring a car and driving yourself.
-Most tours just stop at the mausoleum so if you'd like to stop at Ivanova Korita, go hiking etc you'll need to drive.
+Most tours just stop at the mausoleum so if you'd like to stop at Ivanova Korita, go hiking or visit any of the restaurants, it's best to drive yourself.

 You can easily combine Lovćen National Park and Cetinje in a day trip.
 This is ideal for families because there’s not too much driving and there are plenty of interesting things, like Lipa Cave, for kids.
 You can also add in Kotor and Budva if you like.